Oil Prices Hold Gains on Prospects for OPEC Deal

 Even if OPEC and external producers extended their production cuts into the second half of 2017, "stocks at the end of 2017 might not have fallen to the five-year average, suggesting that much work remains to be done in the second half of 2017 to drain them further," said the IEA.

-According to the Energy Information Administration, "Texas accounts for 95% of the 299 thousand barrels per day output increase in the main shale oil regions over the past three months," note analysts for Standard Chartered.

-"We think the Delaware basin today represents a Texas boom on an historic scale, as spectacular as the East Texas oil field in the 1930s, " said analysts for the London-based bank in a recent report.

-Later Tuesday investors will be watching for data from the American Petroleum Institute, an industry group that forecasts U.S. crude production and stocks.
+Later Tuesday, investors will be watching for data from the American Petroleum Institute, an industry group that forecasts U.S. crude production and stocks.
+Official data from the U.S. government follows on Wednesday mornings, and could reset the course of the oil market for the next week.

-"The indications from that data source is to see a strong rebound in crude oil imports, we will therefore approach the weekly U.S. report with a bias to see price-negative data for crude oil," said Olivier Jakob from Switzerland-based consultancy Petromatrix.
+"It looks a little vulnerable, especially if the market starts to think the (inventory) stats aren't going to be that great," Mr. Navy said.

 (END) Dow Jones Newswires